brksnmz/brksnmz.github.io/02_research.markdown

 - "Meritocracy, Status Signalling, and Performance Metrics: Behavioural Responses to Inequality." with Fabien Accominotti.
 (Pre-reg in progress).

-- "Status Hierarchies and Distributional Inequality".
+- "Redistribution Behaviour: The Role of Merit and Structural Inequality".
 (Pre-reg in progress).

 ### Book chapters